maciej-podgorski/birdnet-go/internal/audio/buffer/README.md

 ### Analysis Buffer
 - Optimized for the BirdNET sliding window algorithm
+- **Important**: Designed for single audio channel per buffer; do not store multi-channel (e.g., stereo) audio in a single buffer
 - Default overlap is 0.25 (25%) but configurable via SetOverlapFraction
 - Implements retry logic for write operations during buffer congestion
 - Warning system to detect and report buffer overflow conditions
 - Threshold-based readiness detection for efficient polling

 ### Capture Buffer
+- **Important**: Designed for single audio channel per buffer; do not store multi-channel (e.g., stereo) audio in a single buffer
 - Circular buffer with timestamp tracking for precise audio segment retrieval
 - Adjusts timestamps when buffer wraps around to maintain time accuracy
 - Aligns buffer size to optimize memory access patterns (2KB boundaries)